jordanmbarrows/growthcurve/USERGUIDE.md

 Wide format
 ![an image showing an example layout of a design file with well type, strain, and treatment variables in wide format with example designations in corresponding wells](inst/app/www/wide_design_file_image.png)

 Design variable selection: the app reads all design variable names from the design file.
-In both Single Plate and Batch Processing modes, design variables are inferred automatically from the design file(s).
+Design variables are detected automatically from the design file and used to populate the analysis grouping structure.

 Design parsing is handled internally by `gc_read_design()`, which dispatches to format-specific parsers (`read_design_block_strict()` for block format, `read_design_wide()` for wide format) without requiring any external package functions for the design import step.
 Row labels (single letters A–H) that appear in design variable columns as an artifact of the block format are removed after import.